JainRecipes/JainRecipes.github.io/_posts/2020-12-23-sugar-cookies.markdown

 total-time: 1 hour
 ---

 Indulge in the sweet simplicity of our Sugar Cookies recipe, a timeless treat that brings joy to any occasion.
-Begin by creaming together butter and sugar until light and fluffy, then incorporate eggs and vanilla for a rich and aromatic base.
+Begin by creaming together butter and sugar until light and fluffy, then incorporate vanilla for a rich and aromatic base.
 Gradually add flour, baking powder, and a pinch of salt, blending until a soft cookie dough forms.
 Roll the dough into balls, flatten them with the bottom of a glass, and bake until the edges turn golden.
 Once cooled, you have a canvas ready for decorating with colorful icing, sprinkles, or any creative touches you desire.
 These Sugar Cookies are not just a delightful treat but also a blank slate for personal expression, making them perfect for holidays, birthdays, or any time you crave a touch of sweetness.
 Enjoy the simple pleasure of baking and sharing these classic cookies with family and friends.

 #### Makes 40 cookies